qdm12/hbc/README.md

 ### 8.1 With Vagrant
 Just enter `vagrant destroy` from your host machine in the working directory

-### 8.2 With Cygwin 32 bit
+### 8.2 With Debian and Ubuntu
 Use the makefile and run `make deepclean` which uninstalls and delete:
 - hbc
 - HElib, NTL, GMP
-- perl, m4, git, gcc-g++ and libboost-devel and purge them.
+- perl, m4, git, gcc-g++ and libboost-all-dev and purge them.
 Only the makefile will remain in the folder.

-### 8.3 With Debian
-Use the makefile and run `make deepclean` which uninstalls and delete:
-- hbc
-- HElib, NTL, GMP
-- git, g++, perl, m4, git, gcc-g++, libboost-all-dev and libboost-dev and purge them.

 ## 9. Acknowledgements ##
 Credits to **Shai Halevi** for HElib obviously and thanks for the quick help tips in the Issues section!